 Contributing to the Sustainable Development Goals

-Ocean fertilization has the potential to become a vital technology for achieving the emissions target in the Paris Agreement.
-This makes developing and applying ocean fertilization techniques important in the context of the UN Agenda for Sustainable Development, especially in relation to Sustainable Development Goal (SDG) 13, which urges action to combat climate change, and SDG 14, on ensuring sustainable use of the oceans.
-If overcoming the practical issues, the London Dumping Regime has the potential to offer a much-needed regulatory framework for ocean fertilization activities.
+Ocean fertilisation has the potential to become a vital technology for achieving the emissions target in the Paris Agreement.
+This makes developing and applying ocean fertilisation techniques important in the context of the UN Agenda for Sustainable Development, especially in relation to Sustainable Development Goal (SDG) 13, which urges action to combat climate change, and SDG 14, on ensuring sustainable use of the oceans.
+If overcoming the practical issues, the London Dumping Regime has the potential to offer a much-needed regulatory framework for ocean fertilisation activities.